 - d.
 Sources of Information Sources of information to be checked may include, but is not limited to: - 1. the applicant by means of interviews - 2. present and former housing providers - 3. present and former employers - 4. credit checks and management record services - 5. social workers, parole officers, court records, drug treatment centers, physician, clergy - 6.
 The Department of Health and Human Services (HHS) - 7.
 Database of Wage, New Hires, and Unemployment Compensation - 8.
 The Social Security Administration (SSA) - 9.
-Medicare/Medicaid - 10. "institutes of higher learning" for student status; in the LIHTC program, anyone in the household is considered full-time student if attending grades K-12 as well as institutes of higher learning. - 11. law enforcement federal, state, or local - 12.
+Medicare/Medicaid - 10.
+"Institutes of higher learning" for student status - 11.
+Law enforcement federal, state, or local - 12.
 Dru Sjodin National Sex Offender Public Website - 13.
 SAVE System for noncitizen status - 14.
-Enterprise Income Verification (EIV) Existing Tenant Search e.
+Enterprise Income Verification (EIV) Existing Tenant Search - e.
 Owner/Agents must verify all income, expenses, assets, family characteristics, and circumstances that affect family eligibility, order of applicant selection, or level of assistance.
 Four methods of verification are acceptable to HUD.
 Verifications shall be attempted in the following order: